agentcoinorg/AutoTx/README.md

 1. Make a together.ai account, make sure you have credits, they should give you 25$ for free when you register.
 1. Edit the `.env` file to include the API key you find [here](https://api.together.xyz/settings/api-keys) after signing up
 1. Also edit in the `.env` the `OPENAI_BASE_URL` and `OPENAI_API_BASE` to point to `https://api.together.xyz/v1`
-1. Find your favorite model in the chat section of the [model gallery](https://api.together.xyz/models)
+1. Choose one of these JSON enabled models: `mistralai/Mixtral-8x7B-Instruct-v0.1`, `mistralai/Mistral-7B-Instruct-v0.1`, or `togethercomputer/CodeLlama-34b-Instruct`.
 1. Add that model to the `OPENAI_MODEL_NAME` variable of your `.env`
 1. After you have followed all setup steps above, just run `poetry run ask` and chat with AutoTX, powered by your favorite OS model